BIONF/AspecT/README.md

 </p>

 ## Adding new Acinetobacter Species
-If new Species are discovered it is possible to add them to AspecT.
+If new species are discovered it is possible to add them to AspecT.
-AspecT needs Reference-Data for the BloomFilter.
-For an accurate Assignment 4 Assemblys for each new species are recommended.
+AspecT needs reference-data for the Bloom Filter.
+For an accurate assignment 4 Assemblys for each new species are recommended.
-Those Assemblys need to be concatenated into one File and should not contain more than ~11.9 Million distinct kmers.
+Those assemblys need to be concatenated into one File and should not contain more than ~11.9 million distinct kmers.
 You can use the Tool [Jellyfish](https://github.com/gmarcais/Jellyfish) to count kmers.

 1) Make sure that the file-name is the species-name
 2) Copy and Paste the (concatenated-)file in the folder filter/new_species